GTBitsOfGood/bgc-safety-f2021/README.md

 ### Pulling Secrets

 - Run `npm run secrets-dev` to sync development secrets from Bitwarden and save them to a local `.env` file.
-Contact a leadership member for the Bitwarden password.
+Contact a leadership member for the Bitwarden password. asdasd

 **NEVER** commit any secrets or your `.env` file.